great-expectations/great_expectations/docs/docusaurus/docs/cloud/set_up_gx_cloud.md

     To edit an environment variable, stop the GX Cloud agent, edit the environment variable, save the change, and then restart the GX Cloud agent.

+## Securely manage credentials for GX API-created Data Sources

+If you create Data Sources in GX Cloud using the GX API (rather than the GX Cloud web UI), ensure that your sensitive Data Source credentials are properly obfuscated in your connection string.
+Data Source connection strings are persisted in [GX Cloud backend storage](/docs/cloud/about_gx#gx-cloud-architecture).
+If you create a connection string containing plaintext credentials, those credentials will be stored in plaintext.

+1. Store your credential value in an environment variable.
+The environment variable name should be prefixed with `GX_CLOUD_`.

+2. When creating your Data Source connection string, specify the environment variable name in place of where you would normally include the credential.
+The environment variable name must be encased in curly braces with a preceding dollar sign, for example: `${GX_CLOUD_SNOWFLAKE_PASSWORD}`.
+Do not include the credential value directly your connection string via interpolation.

+    A full connection string might look like this:
+    ```python title="Example Data Source connection string"
+    snowflake://<user-name>:${GX_CLOUD_SNOWFLAKE_PASSWORD}@<account-name>/<database-name>/<schema-name>?warehouse=<warehouse-name>&role=<role-name>
+    ```

+3. Make your credential value available an an environment variable when running the GX Agent.
+    ```bash title="Terminal input"
+    docker run --rm -e GX_CLOUD_ACCESS_TOKEN="<user_access_token>" -e GX_CLOUD_ORGANIZATION_ID="<organization_id>" -e GX_CLOUD_SNOWFLAKE_PASSWORD="<snowflake_password>" greatexpectations/agent
+    ```

 ## Next steps

  - [Create a Data Asset](/docs/cloud/data_assets/manage_data_assets#create-a-data-asset)